DLM product design & functional vision

 2.2. the default list of values (codes) of each concept, and the other lists of codes already defined within the domain.

-2. Define the concepts to be used for the new data structure:
+2.3. the data structures already defined within the domain. - Define the concepts to be used for the new data structure:

 2.1. see mandatory (FREQ) and recommended concepts which are automatically pre-selected, unselect recommended concepts if necessary.